 Founded in New York City, Brewster Moonface set out with the simple mission of bringing the blues back to the mainstream and then to push it to the next step.
 After ending a run with her rock band, Julie resurrected Jim from his daily grind of drinking heavily and aging poorly and Brewster Moonface was born.
-A while later Justin was released on parole and Andrew wandered out of his basement compound to join the party.
-Since forming they have Opened for the legendary band War, and Guitar Virtuoso Rob Balducci and have been regular guests on City World Radio and Harmonica Joe’s Back Porch.
+A while later Jeremy was released on parole and Zach wandered out of his basement compound to join the party.
+Since forming they have Opened for the Grammy winning band War, Blues Legend Henry Turner Jr. and Guitar Virtuoso Rob Balducci and have been regular guests on City World Radio and Harmonica Joe’s Back Porch.
 They have been regularly featured on Dan Herman’s Radio Crystal Blue, Dennis Has a Podcast, Relix Magazine’s Women Who Rock, The Rocker with Lorenzo Mameli and numerous other broadcasts.
 They have toured throughout the Country and have been apart of the Make Music New York, The Cosmic Blues and the Ultimate Louisiana Party Festivals.
 They are an annual performers in the TCS New York City Marathon.
 In addition, Julie has been named a Singer Universe featured vocalist and a Women of Substance Radio winner.
 But most importantly they have been featured in the dimly lit clubs, alleyways and street-corners of world always on the mission of “Bringing Back the Blues!”